VedantGhodke/YoloV3-Model-Using-Keras/README.md

 ## Introduction

-A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
+A Keras implementation of YOLOv3 with backend in TensorFlow.

----

 ## Quick Start